outscale/pulumi-outscale/README.md

 - `outscale:region` - (Required) This is the OSC region.

-- `outscale:accessKeyId` - (Optional) This is the OSC access key.
+- `outscale:accessKeyId` - (Require) This is the OSC access key.
 It can also be sourced from the `OSC_ACCESS_KEY` environment variable.
-- `outscale:secretKeyId` - (Optional) This is the OSC secret key.
+- `outscale:secretKeyId` - (Require) This is the OSC secret key.
 It can also be sourced from the `OSC_SECRET_KEY` environment variable.

-## Reference
+- `outscale:insecure` - (Optional) If set to true, allow pulumi to perform "insecure" SSL connections and transfers

-For detailed reference documentation, please visit .
+- `outscale:endpoints` - (Optional) change the endpoints, examples `pulumi config set outscale:endpoints '[{"api": "127.0.0.1:3000"}]'`

 # To start developping Pulumi Outscale